Frequently Asked Questions

 Buying at a premium means you pay more than the NAV.

-Please note, the Company may issue new shares when the price is at a premium which may reduce the share price.
+Please note that the Company may issue new shares when the price is at a premium which may reduce the share price.
 Shares bought at a premium may have a greater risk of loss than those bought at a discount.

-It might seem a little odd to know that Scottish Mortgage not only buys shares in other companies, it buys back Scottish Mortgage shares.
+It might seem a little odd to know that Scottish Mortgage not only buys shares in other companies, but it also buys back Scottish Mortgage shares.
 This does not hint at a lack of opportunities elsewhere.
 The reason for buying back shares is to support the share price.
-As I explained in the discounts and premiums video, the shares price can trade at a discount below the Net Asset Value or in simple terms, real value of their investments.
-Buybacks are meant to prevent the discount getting too big.
-That’s because while a discount can be good for new investors who can get a bargain.
-If the share price falls below the asset value, it’s bad for existing shareholders as they’re not getting the full benefit of the growth in the trust’s investments.
+The share price can trade at a discount below the Net Asset Value or, in simple terms, the real value of their investments.
+Buybacks are meant to prevent the discount from getting too big.
+That’s because though a discount can be good for new investors who can get a bargain, if the share price falls below the asset value, it’s bad for existing shareholders, as they’re not getting the full benefit of the growth in the trust’s investments.

 Risk